RizvanaBegum/demo-repo2/README.md

 - [Terraform](https://www.terraform.io/downloads.html) installed on your machine.
 - AWS credentials configured with the necessary permissions.

+## Update Terraform Variables:

+- Open the [main.tf] file and replace the following variables with your desired values:

+- [region]: AWS region where resources will be created.
+- [availability_zone]: Desired availability zone for the subnet.
+- [ec2_instance_ami] : The AMI ID for the Ubuntu server.

+## Initialize Terraform:

+ [terraform init]

   ## Steps included in the project